AlanReviews/Goblet-of-fire/README.md

 3. Call ./executable and enjoy

 #### Compilation Notes
 Tested on an Ubuntu 18.04 enviroment.
-It will probably work on xUbuntu.
 The code works with C++98 and C++11 syntax.

 ### Read More
 [Goblet of Fire](https://harrypotter.fandom.com/wiki/Goblet_of_Fire)